Rosnaky/SecretAgent/README.md

 ## Motivation

-SecretAgent aims to create an AI-powered cybersecurity developer tool to identify security vulnerabilities.
+CyberAgent aims to create an AI-powered cybersecurity developer tool to identify security vulnerabilities.

 ## Description